hashicorp/terraform-provider-azurerm/website/docs/r/subscription_cost_management_export.html.markdown

 # azurerm_subscription_cost_management_export

-Manages an Azure Cost Management Export for a Subscription.
+Manages a Cost Management Export for a Subscription.

 ## Example Usage